 - Swelling or lumps in the testicles.

-- Pain during ejaculation or urination.
+- Painful ejaculation or urination.

 - Fever or unusual discharge, which could mean an infection.